mmontesanonyc/sandbox/README.md

 This repository likely has a bunch of extra code.
 We have taken our product and simplified it a lot, but there is further simplication that can happen.

 The data in this repository are copies of the data in [EHDP-data](www.github.com/nychealth/EHDP-data), *at the time of this repository's creation*.
 Therefor, it may be out of date by the time of publication; data in this repository, then, are not canonical; they're for demonstration purposes only.

-The technologies this leverages are:
-- The NYC Core Framework, a Bootstrap-based front-end framework
-- D3, for ingesting data
-- Arquero, for ingesting and manipulating data on the client side
-- JavaScript, for managing interaction and client-side data management
-- DataTables.net for displaying the summary data tables
-- Vega-Lite, for generating interactive visualizations

 ## Questions, issues, etc
 We can answer questions about this repository - feel free to open issues.